mulshankar/BehavioralCloning_Sankar/Writeup_Sankar.md

 **Description of files**

-* model.py contains the script to create and train the model
+* model.ipynb contains the script to create and train the model
 * model.h5 contains the trained convolution neural network
 * drive.py for driving the car in autonomous mode on udacity simulator
 * MyRun.mp4 demonstrates the car driving in fully autonomous mode using the convolutional network values contained in model.h5